megardn/PennLINC.github.io/docs/TheWay/Atom.md

 ---
 layout: default
-title: Interfacing with the clusters via Jupyter
+title: Atom on PMACS (with github)
 parent: The Way
 nav_order: 5
 has_toc: true